gelldur/anagram_derivation/README.md

 - External dictionary should exist.
 Otherwise exception will be thrown
 - Words in external dictionary should be ASCII chars.
 I don't want handle ążźć etc chars.
+- If algorithm don't find any solution it will return input :)

 ----